-Our financial and operating performance may be affected by the inability to renew landfill operating permits, obtain new landfills and expand existing ones.
+Our financial and operating performance may be affected by restrictions associated with renewals or the inability to renew landfill operating permits, obtain new landfills and expand existing ones.

-We currently own and/or operate 97 landfills throughout the United States and Canada.
+We currently own and/or operate 100 landfills throughout the United States and Canada.
 Our ability to meet our financial and operating objectives depends in part on our ability to acquire, lease, or renew landfill operating permits, expand existing landfills and develop new landfill sites.
 It has become increasingly difficult and expensive to obtain required permits and approvals to build, operate and expand solid waste management facilities, including landfills and transfer stations.
-Although the process generally takes less time, the process of obtaining permits and approvals for E&P landfills has similar uncertainties.
+In addition, approvals may include operating restrictions or additional requirements, which could impact financial results.
+Although generally less time consuming, the process of obtaining permits and approvals for E&P landfills has similar uncertainties.
 Operating permits for landfills in states and provinces where we operate must generally be renewed every five to ten years, although some permits are required to be renewed more frequently.
 These operating permits often must be renewed several times during the permitted life of a landfill.
-The permit and approval process is often time consuming, requires numerous hearings and compliance with zoning, environmental and other requirements.
+The permit and approval process is often time consuming, requiring numerous hearings and compliance with zoning, environmental and other requirements.

 States and municipalities are also increasingly adopting requirements for environmental justice reviews as part of certain permitting decisions.
 These policies generally require permitting agencies to give heightened attention to the potential for projects to disproportionately impact low-income and minority communities.
 The permitting and approval process is frequently challenged by special interest and other groups, including those utilizing social media to further their objectives, and may result in the denial of a permit or renewal, the award of a permit or renewal for a shorter duration than we believed was otherwise required by law, or burdensome terms and conditions being imposed on our operations.
-For example, see the discussions regarding the Los Angeles County, California Landfill Expansion Litigation-A. Chiquita Canyon, LLC Lawsuit Against Los Angeles County in Note 13, "Commitments and Contingencies," of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K. This process may be further complicated by the COVID-19 pandemic, which has and may continue to impact the timeliness of the receipt of approvals and permits.
-We may not be able to obtain new landfill sites or expand the permitted capacity of our existing landfills when necessary, and may ultimately be required to expense up to the carrying value of the landfill or expansion project, less the recoverable value of the property and other amounts recovered.
+For example, see the discussions regarding the Los Angeles County, California Landfill Expansion Litigation-A. Chiquita Canyon, LLC Lawsuit Against Los Angeles County in Note 13, "Commitments and Contingencies," of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K. We may not be able to obtain new landfill sites or expand the permitted capacity of our existing landfills when necessary, and may ultimately be required to expense up to the carrying value of the landfill or expansion project, less the recoverable value of the property and other amounts recovered.
 Obtaining new landfill sites is important to our expansion into new, non-exclusive solid waste markets and in our E&P waste business.
 If we do not believe that we can obtain a landfill site in a non-exclusive market, we may choose not to enter that market.
 Expanding existing landfill sites is important in those markets where the remaining lives of our landfills are relatively short.
 We may choose to forego acquisitions and internal growth in these markets because increased volumes would further shorten the lives of these landfills.
 Any of these circumstances could adversely affect our operating results.